MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/projects-how-manage-project-supplies.md

 ms.locfileid: "6443850"
 ---
 # <a name="manage-job-supplies"></a>Manage Job Supplies
 Managing project supplies of items, services, and expenses is an integral and critical aspect of the execution of all jobs.
-You can use stock quantities or make job-specific purchases using purchase orders or purchase invoices.
+You can use inventory quantities or make job-specific purchases using purchase orders or purchase invoices.
 For example, a service job on a computer requires a new disk.
 You create a purchase invoice to buy a new disk and record the job that it will be used on.

 If the purchase process does not require that the physical transaction be recorded separately, then a purchase may be processed on the **Job G/L Journal** page.
 For more information, see [To post a job-related expense](projects-how-manage-project-supplies.md#to-post-a-job-related-expense).